 Gerberian Shepsky

-Black with white and red accents and two beautiful blue eyes!
-Lively and ready to bond!
+Black with brown and white accents and two beautiful blue eyes!
+Eye-catching and friendly.

 Gerberian Shepsky